hanabi/hanabi.github.io/Reference.md

   * Bob knows that if this was a *5 Pull*, it would be pulling the red 2.
 If Bob does nothing, Cathy might go on to misplay the red 2 as some playable 1.
   * Thus, this must be a *5 Pull Finesse*, so Bob blind-plays his *Finesse Position*.
 It is red 1 and it successfully plays.
   * From Cathy's perspective, she initially concluded that Alice's number 5 clue was just a *5 Stall*.
 However, Bob blind-played his *Finesse Position* card, and Cathy knows that Bob would not do that if the move was a *5 Stall*.
 This must be a *5 Pull Finesse*, so Cathy blind-plays her slot 4 card.
 It is red 2 and it successfully plays.
+* As you would expect, it is also possible to perform a *5 Pull Double Finesse*.
+The "pulled" card will always match the final blind-play.
+* Unlike other types of *Finesses*, *5 Pulls* are **not** allowed to initiate a *Reverse Finesse*.
+(This is because we don't want the person with the pulled card to have to entertain too many possibilities.)
+* With that said, players **do** have to respect that forward *5 Pull Finesses* could be *Layered* or *Clandestine*.
+* Remember that during a *5 Pull Finesse*, the pulled card **always** matches the blind-play.
+In other words, it generally impossible to ever perform a *5 Pull Bluff*, a *5 Double Bluff*, a *5 Pull Pestilent Double Bluff*, and so on.

 ### The 5 Pull Promise (A Follow-up Play Clue After a 5 Pull)